Coursera expands global learning with AI video | HeyGen

 HeyGen’s ability to deliver quality at scale without sacrificing emotion or instructor presence was exactly what Coursera had been waiting for.

 Mustafa reflected that what used to require large investments and time now happens with agility.
 “We always thought video translation at scale would require massive investment in production or technology,” he said.
-“When the team was able to build this in just a few sprints or weeks, we were surprised by how quickly we could reach this kind of scale.”
+“When the team was able to build this in a matter of a few sprints or weeks, we were surprised by how fast we could get to this kind of scale.”

 For instructors, seeing their voice and emotion preserved in translated videos was powerful.
 “It felt like them,” Mustafa said.
 “The translated videos still looked and sounded like our teachers, just in another language.”

 The technical achievement was matched by the emotional response.
-“The magic moment for us was when we saw a dubbed video with perfect lip sync and preserved emotion,” Mustafa recalled.
-“That’s when we realised this isn’t just a tool, it’s a platform for scaling learning without losing what makes it human.”
+“The magic moment for us was when we saw a dubbed video with perfect lip-sync and preserved emotion,” Mustafa recalled.
+“That’s when we realized this isn’t just a tool, it’s a platform for scaling learning without losing what makes it human.”

 Improving watch times and completion rates